nrs-org/novelslop/content/vol_01/chap_09.typ

   group of girls.

   "Kazugai-san, could you please ask Narumi-san for a signature for us too?"

+  It seemed like they noticed Uta helping out the girl earlier, so they were going here for the exact same thing.

   Uta was truly living in the Digital Age, where information flows at the speed of light.